 How do I find a reliable auto shipping company?

 You can ask friends and family first, and then just do a search online.
 When searching online, check customer reviews and companies’ licensing and insurance.
 Call a few companies and talk to them.
 Once you decide on at least three options, make sure you ask all of your questions and discuss your budget.
 Then request a car shippiong quote to compare prices and understand all the costs involved, as well as auto transport time tables.

 Why is it important to call and get a quote?

-To avoid dishonest companies that offer super low quotes and don’t live up to their promises, it is better to call and learn more about the people who will be handling one of your most expensive possessions.
+To avoid dishonest companies that offer low-baw quotes and promises services they can not deliver, it is better to call and learn more about the people who will be handling your vehicle.
 A reliable company will offer a current market price that will ship your car safely and efficiently.
 They will be transparent with you about their prices and help you understand the process.

-Corsia travels to Houston on a regular basis.
+Corsia Logistics serves Houston on a regular basis.
 If you need to ship your vehicle or have questions about how auto transport works, we are here to help.
 Call our team now or request a car shipping quote online.
 Thank you!